jasonaden/angular/aio/content/guide/rx-library.md

 });
 ```

-## Retry Failed Observable
+### Retry Failed Observable

-The `catchError` operator provides a simple path of recovery, but we can go further.
-What if you also wanted to retry a failed request?
-With Observables, this is as easy as adding a new operator, aptly named retry.
+Where the `catchError` operator provides a simple path of recovery, the `retry` operator lets you retry a failed request.

-Once importing the retry operator, you can use it before the `catchError` operator.
-This will cause the original source Observable to be re-subscribed to, meaning it will re-run the full sequence of actions that resulted in the error.
+Use the `retry` operator before the `catchError` operator.
+It resubscribes to the original source Observable, which can then re-run the full sequence of actions that resulted in the error.
 If this includes an HTTP request, it will retry that HTTP request.

-Converting the above example to use retry:
+The following converts the previous example to retry the request before catching the error:

 ```
 import { ajax } from 'rxjs/observable/dom/ajax';